FelixNoessler/GrasslandTraitSim.jl/docs/src/basics.md

 ```
 Licence: [GPL-3.0](https://github.com/FelixNoessler/GrasslandTraitSim.jl/blob/master/LICENSE)

 Please contact me if you have any questions about using the model or if you would like to collaborate.
-You can find my email address [here](https://veilmail.io/felix-noessler).
+You can write my an email [here](mailto:felix.noessler@fu-berlin.de).

 ## Installation